ncth/homebridge-dlink-dspW115/README.md

 # homebridge-dlink-dspW115
 Homebridge plugin to control the Dlink DSP-W115 Smart Socket.

+This is a fork of https://github.com/biocross/homebridge-dlink-dspW115.
+It aims to improve the usability of the plugin by offering gui configuration, as well as the handeling of errors in the connection to the smart plug.

 Based on the excellent work done by @[Garfonso](https://github.com/Garfonso), this is basically a wrapper over his node library at https://github.com/Garfonso/dlinkWebSocketClient